conversejs/converse.js/docs/source/configuration.rst

 If set to ``false``, audio files won't be embedded in chats, instead only their links will be shown.

-It also accepts an array strings of whitelisted domain names to only render videos that belong to those domains.
+It also accepts an array strings of whitelisted domain names to only render audio files that belong to those domains.
 E.g. ``['conversejs.org']``